Aligorith/Hex-to-RGBA/README.md

 Hex-to-RGBA
 ===========

-Sublime Text 3 package for converting CSS hexadecimal colors to/from RGBA.
+Sublime Text 2/3 package for converting CSS hexadecimal colors to/from RGBA.

 Installation
 ============

-Download/clone into your Sublime Text 3 package directory.
+Download/clone into your Sublime Text 2 or 3 package directory.

-This has only been tested with ST3 (build 3143).
-It may/may not be usable in ST2.

 Usage
 =====

 ###  Hex to RGBA
-1. Select the hexadecimal value (e.g. `#ABCDEF` or `ABCDEF`)
+1. Select the hexadecimal value (e.g. `#ABCDEF`, `ABCDEF`, `#FFF`, or `127`)
 2. Use the "Hex to RGBA" tool to convert this hex value to an equivalent RGBA representation (`r = 0-255, g = 0-255, b = 0-255, a = 0.0-1.0`)